21CSM/rust-dev-template/README.md

 - `nix run .#format`: Format both Rust and Nix files
 - `nix run .#clean`: Clean up build artifacts

-## Customizing the Template

-1. Update the `Cargo.toml` file with your project details.
-2. Modify the `flake.nix` file if you need to add or change dependencies.
-3. Add your Rust code to the `src` directory.
-4. If needed, adjust the `.envrc` file to add any project-specific environment variables or settings.
-5. Change the workflows in .github to meet your CI/CD needs.

 ## CI/CD

 This template includes a GitHub Actions workflow for CI/CD.
 It will automatically build, test, and